Remote Sensing and Geospatial Data

 - Offshore ecosystems: MODIS (250m-1km) for large-scale patterns

 Select imagery dates that minimize cloud cover and capture ecosystems during appropriate tidal stages (low tide for intertidal ecosystems).
+For regions where persistent cloud cover prevents acquisition of a cloud-free single-date image, apply the seasonal median compositing protocol described in Section 3.3.3.

 Step 3: Acquire and Preprocess Imagery